deepbeepmeep/LTX-Desktop-WanGP/README.md

 > **Status: Beta.** Expect breaking changes.
 > Frontend architecture is under active refactor; large UI PRs may be declined for now (see [`CONTRIBUTING.md`](docs/CONTRIBUTING.md)).

+**This LTX Desktop fork powered by WanGP reduces the VRAM requirements from 32 GB to 6 GB.**

+check WanGP repo for more information (doc, discord, ...): https://github.com/deepbeepmeep/Wan2GP

 ## Windows WanGP Quick Start

 Use one of these two setup paths for local WanGP-backed generation on Windows: